kteacherbecomescoder/HW-Wireframe/README.md

 Wireframe Project

 Summary & Goal
-The goal of this project was to create a wireframe utilizing the concepts of float, padding margin, display, overflow, clean and text-align.
-Using html and css is was required that our “wireframe project” look exactly like an example provided.
+The goal of this project was to create a wireframe utilizing the concepts of float, padding, margin, display, overflow, clear and text-align.
+Using html and css was required.
+It was required that our “wireframe project” look exactly like an example provided.
 This required nuance in utilizing color as well as the aforementioned css concepts.

 This was a project for the University of Arizona Coding Bootcamp.